 Bulk Wood Pellet Delivery and Storage Advice

-If you have the time I would strongly recommend you watch the video below from the UK Pellet Council on best practice for accepting bulk wood pellet deliveries and silo storage designs.
+If you have the time I would strongly recommend you watch the video below from the UK Pellet Council on best practices for accepting bulk wood pellet deliveries and silo storage designs.
 While obviously this video is based on UK examples, the same principles apply to best practise in the US as well.
-I followed this advice when I designed my own pellet silo which has served me well over the last 8 years.
+I followed this advice when I designed my own pellet silo which has served me well for over 10 years.

 The Benefits of Bulk Wood Pellet Deliveries

 So the first benefit that most people are drawn to is the lower price per ton of bulk wood pellets.
 However, there are other benefits to bulk wood pellet deliveries.

 Moving from a gas or oil heating system to a wood pellet stove or boiler can be a shock to some people.
-Especially if they are told that every day they have to pick up one of more plastic bags of wood pellets and empty them into a hopper.
+Especially if they are told that every day they have to pick up one or more plastic bags of wood pellets and empty them into a hopper.
 Just a few decades ago this would not have seemed a strange concept, especially for those who used coal as their heating fuel.
 However, in the 21st century, there is a minimum level of convenience that most people expect.

 With bulk wood pellet deliveries and suitable storage solutions, a wood pellet heating system can require no more effort than a gas/propane or oil heating system.
 If a large enough silo is installed a once a year annual bulk wood pellet delivery may be sufficient.

 Reducing Plastic Waste

 The average home will require 4-5 tons of wood pellets annually.
 Therefore as you can appreciate that’s a lot of plastic bags.
-Furthermore, when a wooden pallet arrives its also wrapped in a thick layer of plastic film to protect those bag from tears.
+Furthermore, when a wooden pallet arrives its also wrapped in a thick layer of plastic film to protect those bags from tears.
 If the bags get torn then moisture could make the wood pellets go bad.